MuhammadQasim80/Angular6WithReduxDemo/README.md

 # CmsDemo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This is a simple customer management system with basic CRUD operations.

+# Purpose

+This project is purly for learning and quick start purpose.
+If you want to introduce Ng2-Redux in your angular projects.
+Using Ng2-Redux, application state is maintained locally (in-memory).
+There is no server involved in this demo code.
+You can just plug your server in to save state on server side as well.

 ## Development server